turquoiseowl/i18n/README.md

 4. The request contains an Accept-Language header with a language that matches (exactly or loosely) one of the application languages.

-5. The default application language is selected.
+5. The default application language is selected (see also [Per-Request Default Language Determination](#per-request-default-language-determination)).

 Where a *loose* match is made above, the URL is updated with the matched application language tag and a redirect is issued.
 E.g. "example.com/fr-CA/account/signup" -> "example.com/fr/account/signup".